webmad1019-1/w4d2/README.md

 - Talk about NPM
 - Talk about nosql vs sql databases
 - Basic CRUD operations
-- Basics about web servers and basic implementation of express
+- Basics about web servers and basic implementation of Express

 ## Activities

 - Review over mongo queries
-- Develop a basic website using express
+- Develop a basic website using Express

 # Goals

 - Understand how databases provide a persistence layer
-- Mount a basic express
+- Mount a basic Express
 - Get to install cool dependencies using NPM
 - Understand where these components fit in the back end schema